SS47816/ARC-Starter-Cookbook/Two_Days_to_a_Demo.md

 **Processing images/ Video**

-Please refer to [here](https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md#sequences) for loading your files first.
+Please refer to [here](https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md#sequences) to load your files first.
 Then you can launch the program with the path to the directory that contains images or a wildcard sequence:

 **C++**